CityofToronto/bdit_data-sources/volumes/miovision/sql/readme.md

 **Known issues:**
 - 91: Lakeshore and Spadina - Two centrelines matched to West leg are actually legit.
 One is for the Gardiner off-ramp (Left turns only) and one is for Lakeshore (Thru + Right).
 They could be differentiated by movement.
-- 78: Bloor and Kingsway is a 4 legged intersection, but the south leg is not in the centreline (private road).
+- 78: Bloor and Kingsway is a 4 legged intersection, but the south leg is not in the centreline (private road / cemetery entrance).
-- 68: Steels and Jane, N leg is outside of TO.
+- 68: Steeles and Jane, N leg is outside of TO.

 ### `alerts`